18+ | Don’t let the game play you | Stay in control. Gamble responsibly | Gamblinghelponline.org.au

 Had the Melbourne Cup taken place a month ago the odds available for Explosive Jack would have been much shorter.
 He's suffered a couple of mid-field finishes in his last two races, which throws some doubt on his ability to compete in such a tough race.
 That said, there is a reason he would have been viewed much more promisingly a month ago; he'd placed in all five of his prior races winning two.
 It's completely feasible the last couple of runs have been keeping him ticking over ahead of the big one.

 The red hot favorites for the Melbourne Cup

 While we have talked a lot about the horses we feel offer the best value bets ahead of Tuesday's race, we must also inform you of the favorites.
 After all, bookmakers list horses as ‘favorites’ for a reason, so we’d like to make you aware of which horses are estimated to have a fighting chance at crossing the line in pole position.

-We haven’t mentioned Dragonet in our value bets section above, as we don’t feel that the subsequent odds for this horse warrant taking on the bet.
-With that said, Sir Dragonet is still listed as one of the favorites for the Melbourne Cup, with many online bookmakers pitching this horse at around the 7-1 mark.
-This means that the horse is only second in line to one horse that we’ve already mentioned – Tiger Moth.
+We haven’t mentioned Incentivise in our value bets section above, as we don’t feel that the subsequent odds for this horse warrant taking on the bet.
+With that said, Sir Dragonet is still listed as one of the favourites for the Melbourne Cup, with many online bookmakers pitching this horse at around the 5-2 mark.
+This means that the horse is first in line to win the Melbourne Cup this year.
 To be fair to this horse, it does seem to perform quite well in the races that carry a slightly longer distance.

-We’ve already talked about Tiger Moth as being a value bet earlier in the post, but we’d just like to reiterate that this horse is the favorite for the event.
-With odds of 5-1 at the time of writing, these are the lowest odds for any other horse in the field.
+We’ve already talked about Spanish Mission as being a value bet earlier in the post, but we’d just like to reiterate that this horse is also one of the favorites for the event.
+With odds of 8-2.75 at the time of writing, these are the second-lowest odds for any other horse in the field.
 Once the gates are announced for the Melbourne Cup, these odds might change, but only slightly.